arez/arez/README.md

 TODO:
 * Add combined javadocs target

+* Change ActionCompletedEvent so it explicitly records exception generated as part of action.

 * Add structure to buildfile to setup annotation processor

 * Consider removing Observer from the public API so instead just Disposable (or Node) is returned from autorun.